 This guitar lived the first year or so of its life in a storage unit.
 A friend of mine had decided to learn guitar, but then one thing led to another and it ended up in storage.
 I liberated it around 2003, just before I left New York for a year of wandering the country.
 I happened to have just watched the movie Kung Pow around the time I bought this guitar, and I named it after the villain, Master Pain, AKA Betty.
-Betty became my main guitar around 2008, when I felt that I needed more sonic versatility than I was getting from Jenny.
+Betty became my main guitar in early 2009, when I felt that I needed more sonic versatility than I was getting from Jenny.
 Shortly after switching guitars, my Sovtek amp started having some reliability problems so I switched to a Fender ‘65 Twin reissue, which sounds great with this guitar.

 Speaking of versatility, there’s a lot going on.
 I installed a set of piezoelectric saddles and an acoustic preamp (Graph Tech Ghost) so I could get acoustic-style sounds for our live arrangements of No Clothes on Ragged Island.
 My pedalboard had been two channel for a while, but not the guitar.
 So I wired up a stereo output on the guitar, with the magnetic pickups on one channel and the piezo pickups on the other.
 I replaced one tone control with a volume control for the piezo channel.
 I installed a three way toggle to select between magnetic, piezo, or both.
 For most of 2010, I ran the piezo channel into the normal channel on the Twin, and the magnetic channel into the vibrato channel.